JKBero/bank/README.md

 - Fork and clone this repository
 - Run ```bundle``` in your terminal
 - To run the tests, run ```rspec``` in your terminal.
-SimpleCov is included in these tests and will show a coverage percentage at bottom.
+SimpleCov is included in these tests and will show a coverage percentage at the end.
 - To run the code linter, run ```rubocop``` in your terminal
 - To run the program in IRB, run ```irb -r ./lib/account.rb``` in your terminal.
 This will require the account.rb file, which in turn will automatically require the statement.rb and transaction.rb files.